Support SLFS here or join the Red Carpet Club here. | 10 Days of Lynch. 1/11 – 1/21. Get tix here.

 Join us for the return of our most beloved holiday tradition, Sing with Maria: SOUND OF MUSIC.
 This family-friendly, holiday extravaganza screening will include a pre-show hosted by a talented emcee, costume parade and contest (audience vote!) for both the adults who love to dress up and the kids who participate.
 All children who dress up win a candy prize.

-Admission includes prop bag, and sound of music collectable button and sticker.
+Admission includes prop bag, and sound of music collectable button.
 Please no outside props allowed.

 A 20 minute official intermission will take place approximately 3/4 of the way through the film that includes complimentary tea and “biscuits” (shortbread cookies) for all audience members.